Dare-Share-Care/exam-repo/README.md

 To monitor certain statistics such as user traffic, CPU and memory usage we took use of Prometheus and Grafana

 ### Prometheus
 Prometheus is an open-source monitoring and alerting toolkit designed for collecting and querying metrics from applications and infrastructure.
 We use a configuration YAML file [prometheus.yml](prometheus/prometheus.yml).
 In this config file, we map each microservice to prometheus to expose metrics.
 This is achieved through a prometheus driver installed as a NuGet package in each microservice.
-Currently only Order Service and Restaurant Service has expoxsed prometheus metrics.
+Currently only Order Service and Restaurant Service has exposed prometheus metrics.
 ![prometheusconfig](images/prometheusconfig.png)

 ### Grafana
 Grafana is a dashboarding tool that can create UI dashboards to demonstrate and serve as a user interface for application monitoring.
 Grafana can incorporate a wide variety of data providers (such as prometheus).
 Data is extracted through prometheus querying.
+We added threshholds to the CPU usage dashboards (see yellow and red).
+These threshholds can be further configured to send alerts or notifications to developers to respond to sudden surge of traffic or unexpected load.
 ![grafanadashboard](images/grafanadashboard.png)